 Do you ever feel like you need one place where you could keep everything.
 That’s your planner.
 It could be a notebook, printables in a binder, a decorated journal, or a high end planner.
 Whatever it is, the key is to use it.
 Here are my tips for using your planner to get organized in 5 minutes.
 Just pick one to feel a little more organized today.

-1 Write down your schedule for the day, hour by hour.
+1. Write down your schedule for the day, hour by hour.

-2 Write down everything on your huge to-do list, circle your top most important tasks and cross out the five least.
+2. Write down everything on your huge to-do list, circle your top most important tasks and cross out the five least.

-3 Fill in a monthly calendar with upcoming events, deadlines, and schedules.
+3. Fill in a monthly calendar with upcoming events, deadlines, and schedules.

-4 Keep a running log of work tasks, cleaning, or to-dos that you want to complete on a daily basis.
+4. Keep a running log of work tasks, cleaning, or to-dos that you want to complete on a daily basis.

-5 Print work schedules, practice and game times, and the weekly classes at the gym so you don’t have to look them up online over and over again.
+5. Print work schedules, practice and game times, and the weekly classes at the gym so you don’t have to look them up online over and over again.
 Keep these neat in a binder.

-6 Post a large calendar that your whole family can see or create a calendar to share online.See our Family Wall Calendar Here
+6. Post a large calendar that your whole family can see or create a calendar to share online.See our Family Wall Calendar Here

-7 Keep a running list of things that need to be replaced (especially when you start purging).
+7. Keep a running list of things that need to be replaced (especially when you start purging).

-8 Create a book list in your journal or on Goodreads or a wishlist on Overdrive or Kindle.
+8. Create a book list in your journal or on Goodreads or a wishlist on Overdrive or Kindle.

-9 Create an Amazon Wishlist just for movies you want to watch.
+9. Create an Amazon Wishlist just for movies you want to watch.

-10 Write down your goals for the day, week, month, or year.
+10. Write down your goals for the day, week, month, or year.
 Just get them down on paper.

 Make mornings easier and take five minutes to prepare yourself for the day to come.

-11 Pack your gym bag and fill your water bottle.
+11. Pack your gym bag and fill your water bottle.

-12 Pack your lunch.
+12. Pack your lunch.

-13 Lay out your clothes.
+13. Lay out your clothes.

-14 Fill up waters or milk and leave a morning snack in the fridge for your kids.
+14. Fill up waters or milk and leave a morning snack in the fridge for your kids.

-15 Prepare what you can for breakfast.
+15. Prepare what you can for breakfast.

 I’m a horrible cook.
 I don’t enjoy cooking or the clean up that comes with it.
 I really have to be organized if I want to get anything on the table for my family.
 Here is how I attempt to do it in just a few minutes every week.

-16 Plan breakfast: Most people plan dinner, but you can quickly plan breakfast to make mornings easier.
+16 .Plan breakfast: Most people plan dinner, but you can quickly plan breakfast to make mornings easier.
 I don’t like to make it for more than five minutes so I rotate through a few family favorites every week.

-17 Set up a few theme nights: What are your go-to favorites that you could eat almost every week?
+17. Set up a few theme nights: What are your go-to favorites that you could eat almost every week?
 Write down a few consistent nights you can use every week, and you meal plan will be half finished before you even start!

-19 Keep a list of favorite family meals in your planner, on your computer, or on your fridge.
+19. Keep a list of favorite family meals in your planner, on your computer, or on your fridge.

-20 If you count calories, carbs, point or something else, write down the value of your go-to breakfasts, lunches, dinners, and snacks to have on hand when you’re planning.
+20. If you count calories, carbs, point or something else, write down the value of your go-to breakfasts, lunches, dinners, and snacks to have on hand when you’re planning.

-22 When all else fails: Order pizza online.
+22. When all else fails: Order pizza online.
 It won’t be ready in five minutes, but that’s about the time it takes to put in an order.
 Take it easy today.

-23 Do your dishes: Okay, I’m cheating a little on this one.
+23. Do your dishes: Okay, I’m cheating a little on this one.
 With five people eating almost all of their meals at home, I can either run the dishwasher twice a day or just let the dishes pile up to the sky.
 Instead, I’ve switched to paper plates for lunch and paper towels for snacks.
 It saves me a lot of time and keeps the kitchen organized through the middle of the day.

 Devices and appliances come with timers and alarms for you convenience.
 Take five minutes set yourself up for success.
 It will save you time and keep you organized later.

-27 Set the timer on your coffee maker or Keurig.
+27. Set the timer on your coffee maker or Keurig.
 It’s so nice when the machine is warmed up and waiting for you.

-28 Set the A/C and heat to the temperature you like during the day and at night.
+28. Set the A/C and heat to the temperature you like during the day and at night.

-29 Set the Do Not Disturb feature on your phones and tablets so that notifications aren’t pulling your attention at night or at work.
+29. Set the Do Not Disturb feature on your phones and tablets so that notifications aren’t pulling your attention at night or at work.

-Related Post>>> 5 Ways to Get ORGANIZED with Alarms & Timers
+Related Post>>> 5 Ways to Get Organized with Alarms & Timers

 Is it Expired?

 Take 5 minutes and ask yourself, “Is it expired?”
 Yes?
 Toss it.
 No?
 Put it back.

-30 Toss all of the expired food in your fridge – and any leftovers more than three days old.
+30. Toss all of the expired food in your fridge – and any leftovers more than three days old.

-32 Throw away any expired canned or dry goods in your pantry.
+32. Throw away any expired canned or dry goods in your pantry.

-33 Say goodbye to expired nail polish (open bottles more than 2 years old).
+33. Say goodbye to expired nail polish (open bottles more than 2 years old).

-34 Get rid of all of your expired pharmaceuticals in your medicine cabinet.
+34. Get rid of all of your expired pharmaceuticals in your medicine cabinet.